Cold Prey 2: Plot

-The officers order Jannicke and Camilla to remain outside while they go in to apprehend the (apparently trapped) mountain man.
-Heedless of Jannicke's warnings, the officers enter the hospital and discover that the mountain man has knocked the basement door down.
-As they move to leave the hospital, the mountain man springs a trap and kills all of them but Ole, Camilla's boyfriend, who is gravely wounded.
+The officers order Jannicke and Camilla to remain outside while they go in to apprehend the trapped mountain man.
+Not heeding Jannicke's warnings, the officers enter the hospital to discover that the mountain man has knocked the basement door down.
+As they are leaving the hospital, the mountain man springs a trap and kills all but Ole, Camilla's boyfriend, who is gravely wounded.

 Seeing the flash of gunshots within the hospital, Jannicke demands to enter the hospital with the remaining officer, but before they can act, the mountain man attacks, wounding her and killing the officer.
-As the mountain man prepares to kill Camilla, he is shot and apparently killed by the dying Ole.
+As the mountain man prepares to kill Camilla, he is shot and incapacitated by the dying Ole.

 Jannicke comforts Camilla but turns to discover that the mountain man's body has disappeared into the woods, presumably headed towards his lair in the abandoned hotel.
 The determined Jannicke resolves to return to the hotel to kill him, despite Camilla's warning.
-Jannicke travels by snowmobile to the hotel, but she falls asleep as she waits for the mountain man's return.
-When she awakens, he is standing behind her.
+Jannicke travels by snowmobile to the hotel and preps the hotel such that there is only one entrance, but she falls asleep as she waits for the mountain man's return.
+When she awakens, he is already standing behind her.

-After a brief and fierce struggle, the mountain man prepares to kill Jannicke, but he is suddenly shot in the back by the newly arrived Camilla.
-He grabs Camilla by the head and begins to crush her, but Jannicke spears him through the heart with his own pickaxe.
+After a brief and fierce struggle, moments before a killing blow to Jannicke, he is shot in the back by the newly arrived Camilla.
+The mountain man redirects his attention to Camilla, grabbing Camilla by the head and begins to crush her.
+Panicking, Jannicke throws the pickaxe, which spears him through the heart.
 Although Camilla assures her that he is dead, Jannicke retrieves her shotgun and fires it point blank into the mountain man's head.